11 June 2026

 To claim BPR, you or your solicitor will need to file a Schedule IHT413 when submitting the relevant Inheritance Tax Form IHT400, and we would also recommend that you may wish to take specialist financial as well as legal advice when considering estate planning and whether any assets you own would be eligible for this relief.

-If you’d like help in filing a Schedule IHT413 or wish to gain some expert legal advice about claiming business property relief please contact Kew Law, where our expert team is able to help.
+If you’d like help in filing a Schedule IHT413 or wish to gain legal advice about claiming business property relief please contact Kew Law, where our dedicated team is able to help.

 Book your Initial Consultation